 Deferring the rest of the CSS.

 You can arrange the resources by type and go through each CSS and JS file.
-Most websites have one main stylesheet - that’s the one you should focus on.

 Once extracted, inline the Critical CSS in the head tag of your page.

 Finally, load the rest of the CSS asynchronously.
 Google recommends using link rel="preload", as="style", a nulled onload handler and nesting the link to the stylesheet in a noscript element.

 Also, don’t forget to consider different viewports.
 Desktop and mobile users don’t see the same above the fold content.
 To take full advantage of this technique, you need different Critical CSS based on the device type.

 Again, NitroPack does all of this for every page on your site.

 For more information on code-splitting, check out this article by web.dev.